charlesgohck/portfolioblogv2/posts/omscs6675.md

 No coding was required for the course's summer version, although if time permitted, students could choose to implement one of the designed internet systems.
 ## Difficulty
 I spent approximately **8 - 15 hours** each week on the course.
 Given that it is a summer course, the project section and the final topics were optional.
-The course as a whole was an excellent overview of modern internet systems that help run the world today.